SoliraZ/holbertonschool-shell/init_files_variables_and_expansions/README.md

 - 5-local_variables : Script that lists all local variables and environment variables, and functions.

-- 6-create_local_variable : Script that create a variable with BEST and with value School.
+- 6-create_local_variable : Script that create a local variable with BEST and with value School.

-- 7-
+- 7-create_global_variable : Script that create a global variable with BEST and with value School.

 - 8-